-Tscript does not support Unicode, so anything that goes through TScript will lose unicode characters and result in incorrect script execution.
+Tscript does not support Unicode, so anything that goes through TScript will lose Unicode characters and result in incorrect script execution.

-TouchDesigner saves out .txt and other file formats using UTF-8, although it should be able to load UTF-16 and UTF-32 files as well for compatibility.
+.txt and other file formats using UTF-8, although it should be able to load UTF-16 and UTF-32 files as well for compatibility.

 Node names, channel names, parameter names, and SOP attributes are still limited to the basic alphanumeric character set.